About the Inspection Panel

 In September 2020, the Board updated the resolution that created the Panel and added to the Panel functions.
 At the same time, the Board approved a resolution establishing the World Bank Accountability Mechanism (AM).
-The new AM is operational since 2021 and will house the Panel to carry out compliance reviews and a new Dispute Resolution Service, which will give complainants another way to have their concerns addressed.
+The AM has been operational since 2021 and houses the Inspection Panel, which carries out compliance reviews, and a Dispute Resolution Service, which provides complainants with an additional option to have their concerns addressed.

-Panel members and the Panel chair will continue to report to the Board and be independent of management.
-They will coordinate with but not be subject to the supervision of the AM Secretary.
+The Inspection Panel members are independent of Bank Management and report directly to the Board.
+The Inspection Panel Members coordinate with, but are not subject to the supervision of the AM Secretary.